 With 100+ programs offered annually, there are options for every UD student!
-Begin by searching our Study Abroad Portal for programs by academic session, country, department, course requirement or by type.
+Begin by searching our Study Abroad Database for programs by academic session, country, department, course requirement or by type.

 Some programs offer courses tailored to students in a particular major, minor or academic program.
 Others offer opportunities to fulfill breadth requirements or to explore a completely new field.

 While our semester programs are typically offered each year, our listing of faculty-led Winter and Summer Session programs are more organic.
 To confirm whether a currently-listed program will be offered in future years, contact CGPS.

 Students are required to enroll in a minimum of 12 credits on semester programs and six credits on full Winter and Summer programs.
 Those on micromester programs take 3 to 4 credits.
 Students must enroll for a full grade.
 There is no option to audit or take the course as pass/fail.

 If there is no existing Honors section for a course offered abroad, your students may contact the program’s faculty director or study abroad coordinator to see if it's possible to set up an Honors section.
 Depending on the program, it may also be possible to arrange for an independent study course in lieu of one of the regular courses.

 The Center for Global Programs & Services (CGPS) is committed to making study abroad accessible for all students.
 Students are encouraged to visit our Financing Study Abroad page, to complete the Study Abroad Cost & Aid Comparison Worksheet and to schedule an advising appointment with Student Financial Services.